 On Puglia's Gargano peninsula lies an ancient shrine that is both historically as well as spiritually significant.
 Known as Monte Sant'Angelo, this shrine is where veneration of Saint Michael in Western Europe began and is said to have been consecrated by the Archangel himself.
-Other famous shrines to Saint Michael the Archangel such as Mont Saint Michele in Normandy and Saint Michael's Mount in Cornwall are part of a tradition that began on Monte Gargano in the 5th Century.
+Other famous shrines to Saint Michael the Archangel, such as Mont Saint Michel in Normandy and Saint Michael's Mount in Cornwall are part of a tradition that began on Monte Gargano in the 5th Century.
 The shrine of Monte Sant'Angelo is one of the oldest pilgrim destinations in Europe and over the centuries has attracted saints, kings, pilgrims, tourists, and popes.

 Monte Sant'Angelo: Origins of the Shrine

 The shrine of Monte Sant'Angelo, which consists of a large cave, had once been the site of a pagan temple in pre-Christian times.
 Beginning in the year 490, it has been the site of at least four visitations by Saint Michael the Archangel, who specified this spot as a place where prayers will be answered.

 The first visitation involved a local lord, who lost a prize bull in the cave, when the lord fired an arrow it returned back from the cave and struck him in the foot.
 The local bishop received a vision of the Archangel telling him to consecrate the cave, however the bishop did not listen.
 The second visitation of Saint Michael the Archangel saved the town of Siponto (today known as Manfredonia) from an invasion, celebrated by the Church on the 8th of May.